Women’s, Gender, and Sexuality Studies Requirements

 Honors in Women’s, Gender, and Sexuality Studies

-Students majoring in WGSS may apply to participate in the honors program their senior year by submitting a formal statement of their intention to the WGSS coordinating committee by April 15 of their junior year.
+Students majoring in WGSS may apply to participate in the honors program in their senior year by submitting a formal statement of their intention to the WGSS coordinating committee by April 15 of their junior year.
 The written proposal must include a description of the proposed work, a timeline, and the agreement of a faculty sponsor and a secondary faculty reader.
 A 3.5 major average at the end of the junior year is a condition for entry into the program.
 By the beginning of the senior year, students must develop and circulate to the WGSS coordinating committee a prospectus for the project, written in consultation with the project’s faculty advisor.
 A 3.50 major average at the end of the senior year and a public oral presentation of the project are conditions for successful completion of this program.
 Honors course credits do not count toward elective credits in the major.
 The final project will usually consist of 50 pages or more of superior quality.

 Requirements for the Minor in Women’s, Gender, and Sexuality Studies